- Clinical-stage pipeline includes envafolimab to treat soft-tissue sarcoma

-In other advances, top-line data from a Phase 1 study of TJ004309, a CD73 antibody being developed in combination with Tecentriq, a PD-L1 antibody being supplied by Roche, are also expected in the second half of the year.
+TRACON is also obtaining Phase 2 proof-of-concept data from a Phase 1/2 trial of TRC253 in patients with metastatic prostate cancer.
+In other advances, topline data from a Phase 1 study of TJ004309, an antibody being developed in combination with Tecentriq, an antibody being supplied by Roche, are also expected in the second half of the year.
 TJ004309 is being developed in collaboration with TRACON’s partner I-Mab Biopharma.

 What the boss says: